 Scottish students studying in Scotland full time for a first degree, or equivalent, are not required to pay tuition fees.
-This means that you will not need to take out a student loan to cover the cost of any of your tuition for your time at university.
+This means that you will not need to take out a student loan to cover the cost of any of your tuition for your time at college or university.
 You still have to apply to SAAS (Student Awards Agency for Scotland) to have your tuition fees paid every year and you can find the 2019-2020 SAAS Funding Guide here.

 Living Costs & Loans

-Though you won’t have tuition fees to pay, you might still need to think about how you will cover your living costs whilst you are a university student – accommodation, food, transportation, study materials etc!
+Though you won’t have tuition fees to pay, you might still need to think about how you will cover your living costs whilst you are a college or university student – accommodation, food, transportation, study materials etc!
 You could apply for a bursary and a loan though SAAS to help with these costs.
 The amount you can receive depends on your household income, find out more here.

 What is a SAAS Bursary?